Cheaper, faster, simpler self-hosted runners with RunsOn

 Tried and tested across tens of companies

 RunsOn is in production at tens of companies, and has been battle-tested in production since January 2024.
-It now routinely handles more than 100k jobs/day across all users.
+It now routinely handles more than 150k jobs per business day across all users.

 You can see and modify the code!